 3:00 Complete the Scenic Drive and stroll Capitol Gorge

 9:00 Arrive at Visitors center.
 Enjoy the exhibits and get more information and brochures at the Visitors center.
 Make sure to pick up a Cathedral Wash and a Loop the Fold Brochure for Days 2 and 3.

 9:30Hike Hickman Bridge (1.7 miles RT-roundtrip, with 416 ft gain).
-More avid hikers can continue on the the Rim Overlook for 4 .7 miles or Cohab Canyon (3.2 miles RT with 794 ft. gain).
-If you are visiting Capitol Reef as part of a Utah National Parks tour, I recommend Cohab Canyon over Hickman Bridge because you’ll be seeing lots of Arches at Arches National Park and Cohab Canyon has some stellar overlooks over the park, hoodoos and short side slot canyons.
+More avid hikers can continue on the Rim Overlook for 4 .7 miles or Cohab Canyon (3.2 miles RT with 794 ft. gain).
+If you are visiting Capitol Reef as part of a Utah National Parks tour, I recommend Cohab Canyon over Hickman Bridge because you’ll be seeing lots of Arches at Arches National Park and Cohab Canyon has some stellar overlooks over the park, hoodoos, and short side slot canyons.

 11:00 Head back towards the visitor’s center and stop to check out the Petroglyphs.
 They are excellent examples of Fremont culture rock art.
 You can easily see them but bring binoculars if you have them for a closer encounter.

 11:30 Picnic Lunch at the Gifford Homestead.
 You can enjoy your lunch surrounded by the picturesque orchards, barn and other historic buildings.
 Keep your eye out for the deer and wild turkeys that frequent the orchards.
 After lunch pop into the Gifford house for some handmade ice cream or pies.
 If time allows and in season, the park allows a u-pick harvest of the fruits and nuts (Bring your own food as there are no eateries in the park and no one wants to waste time heading back into town for lunch).